symfony/symfony-docs/cookbook/profiler/profiling_data.rst

         ->find('', '', 10, '4 days ago', '2 days ago');

-Lastly, if you want to manipulate profiling data on a different machine than the one where the information were generated, use the ``profiler:export`` and ``profiler:import`` commands:
+Lastly, if you want to manipulate profiling data on a different machine than the one where the information was generated, use the ``profiler:export`` and ``profiler:import`` commands:

 .. code-block:: bash